 Make sure your tires are properly inflated.

-Check placarded vehicles with dual tires at the start of each trip and when you park.
-You must check the tires each time you stop.
+You must examine each tire on a motor vehicle at the beginning of each trip and each time the vehicle is parked.
 The only acceptable way to check tire pressure is to use a tire pressure gauge.